SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 id: about-cse-insight-ui
 title: About the Insight UI
 sidebar_label: Insight UI
-description: Learn about the contents of the Insights UI in Cloud SIEM.
+description: Learn about the contents of the insights UI in Cloud SIEM.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This topic describes the Cloud SIEM UI for working with Insights.
+This topic describes the Cloud SIEM UI for working with insights.

 ## Insights list page

 [**Classic UI**](/docs/cse/introduction-to-cloud-siem/#classic-ui).
-To open the Insights page, click **Insights** at the top of the screen.
+To open the insights page, click **Insights** at the top of the screen.

 [**New UI**](/docs/cse/introduction-to-cloud-siem/#new-ui).
-To open the Insights page, in the main Sumo Logic menu select **Cloud SIEM > Insights**.
+To open the insights page, in the main Sumo Logic menu select **Cloud SIEM > Insights**.
 You can also click **Go To...** at the top of the screen and select **Insights**.

-By default, the **Insights** page presents all Insights whose status is not “Closed”, in descending order by event time in a list view.
-If you’d like to see Insights organized by their status, click the **Show Board** icon near the top right corner of the page.
+By default, the **Insights** page presents all insights whose status is not “Closed”, in descending order by event time in a list view.
+If you’d like to see insights organized by their status, click the **Show Board** icon near the top right corner of the page.
 For information about the board view, see [Board view](#board-view).

 :::note
-Cloud SIEM displays Insights and the Signals attached to them in the Cloud SIEM UI through the end of the data retention period defined in your account agreement.
+Cloud SIEM displays insights and the signals attached to them in the Cloud SIEM UI through the end of the data retention period defined in your account agreement.
 :::

 ### List view